 In 1879, Amos Bowman founded Anacortes and named it after his wife, Anne Curtis.
 As a railroad surveyor, Bowman had big dreams that Anacortes could be the New York of the West Coast.
 When the transcontinental train route terminated in Tacoma rather than Anacortes, a bust followed and the train line stopped running shortly thereafter.
-The depot still stands near the marina, now an arts and community center, and the former rail yard plays host to the weekend market and entrepreneurial food trucks instead of steam engines.
+The depot still stands near the marina, now it’s an arts and community center, and the former rail yard plays host to the weekend Anacortes farmers market and entrepreneurial food trucks instead of steam engines.

 The McNaught Building (Now the Majestic Inn & Spa)